structurizr/structurizr.github.io/dsl/71-language.md

 - [views](#views)
 - [configuration](#configuration)

+The following workspace `properties` have special meaning:

+- `structurizr.dsl`: Automatically created by the DSL parser, this is a base64 encoded representation of the DSL source used to create the workspace.
+- `structurizr.dsl.source`: Set to `true` (default) to retain the DSL source, or `false` to discard it.

 ## model

 Each workspace must contain a `model` block, inside which elements and relationships are defined.